moyucrazy12/ACCSelfDriving2025/README.md

-# Autonomous Navigation for QCar2 – Isaac Sim & Quanser Competition
+# Autonomous Navigation for QCar2 –  Quanser Competition

 This project was developed remotely for the **Quanser Self-Driving Car Student Competition 2025** using **QCar2** and the **Quanser Interactive Labs platform**.
 It focuses on autonomous navigation, perception, and decision-making in structured environments.